 Aerospace Engineering is another new programme, part of UCLan’s commitment to grow its portfolio of engineering-related courses, and is coupled with the development of a £30 million+ Engineering Innovation Centre (EIC).
 The aim is to provide a rich source of new graduates that reflect the economic priorities of the North West, the UK and indeed the global economy.

-The EIC forms a key pillar of the University’s £200 million Campus Masterplan which over the next 10 years will create a world-class educational environment that blends new facilities with the creation of public, green spaces to benefit the University, the City of Preston, and the economy of the North West.
+The EIC forms a key pillar of the University’s multi-million pound Campus Masterplan which over the next 10 years will create a world-class educational environment that blends new facilities with the creation of public, green spaces to benefit the University, the City of Preston, and the economy of the North West.
 UCLan’s plans are being informed by the local, regional, business and civic communities, with whom it continues to build close relationships.